antaldaniel/greendeal/content/post/2021-06-28-arabbarometer/index.md

 +++
-title = "Including Indicators from Arab Barometer in Our Observatory" subtitle = "New version of retroharmonize Released on CRAN" date = 2021-06-28T09:00:00 lastmod = 2021-06-28T09:00:00 draft = false
+title = "Including Indicators from Arab Barometer in Our Observatory" subtitle = "New version of retroharmonize released on CRAN" date = 2021-06-28T09:00:00 lastmod = 2021-06-28T09:00:00 draft = false